dreamcatcher-tech/network/Inbox/2025-06-15 1631 features smax wants.md

 having a chat with a bot, using the files from multiple repos as context.

 so the transcludes model work for selecting context, and then being able to add that in to chats.

+### how to get this ?
+basic UI with target scope management repo cloning and saving, repo creation and selection. the transclude widget
+	make it do a single tranclusion to start with, and work on to multiple transactions

+### things we don't need
+transclude transmissions
+loading frames from artifact repos ?

+### tasks
+1. get the toggle buttons sorted
+2. get repo, branch, file browsing working, so we can see what's going on
+3.